-- Coordinate with Registered Apprenticeship programs to provide jobseekers access to quality career paths beyond collegiate and vocational training. - Continue to grow the Business Services Team to provide a broader reach for companies throughout the entire region. - Customized training programs can be developed to provide tailored assistance to business and industry. - Expanding job growth in the State of Arkansas through Governor Hutchinson's economic development area providing new employment opportunities to jobseekers in the Central Arkansas Workforce Development Area.
+- Coordinate with Registered Apprenticeship programs to provide jobseekers access to quality career paths beyond collegiate and vocational training. - Continue to grow the Business Service Team to provide a broader reach for companies throughout the entire region. - Customized training programs can be developed to provide tailored assistance to business and industry. - Expanding Job Growth in the State of Arkansas through Governor Hutchinson's economic development area provide new employment opportunities to jobseekers in the Central Arkansas Workforce Development Area.